gemseo/gemseo/doc_src/disciplines/discipline_interfacing_executable_experimental.rst

 2. Implement :meth:`define_inputs` to write inputs into the input file, using the specific format,
 3. Implement :meth:`parse_outputs` to read outputs from the formatted file,

-The :class:`!MDODiscipline._run` method should not be modified.
+The :class:`!Discipline._run` method should not be modified.

 For this example, the discipline can be implemented in the following way: